Jarrahdale, Western Australia

 Jarrahdale is a small historic town located 45 km south-east of Perth, Western Australia in the Darling Range.
 The name is derived from its situation in a jarrah forest.
 Established in the late 1800s as the state's first major timber milling operation, it played a key role in the development of Western Australia through the exportation of jarrah around the world.
 At the 2016 census, Jarrahdale had a population of 1,192.
 Since 2001, the historic precinct has been managed by the state's National Trust organisation alongside private residential and tourism-oriented developments.

 History

-The Jarrahdale Timber Company constructed a railway for the transport of timber from Jarrahdale through Mundijong to Rockingham.
-In 1872 the townsite was granted timber concessions and the town was born, though it was not gazetted until 1913.

-The locality was destroyed by an 1895 bushfire. and the town was relocated west of its original position.

-Historic buildings in the area include a mill manager's house, nurses' quarters/hospital, general store, single men's quarters, Gianatti store, Murray Arms/Jarrahdale Tavern/Rileys Bar, churches, post office and other buildings.
-A POW camp was located outside the town during World War II.
-Recently the old mill office, behind the nurses' quarters, was destroyed by fire, a recurring hazard throughout the township's history.

-The population of the town was 600 (400 males and 200 females) in 1898.
+Establishment

+When sandalwood was discovered in the area in the 1830s, a trail was established from the King George Sound track (future Albany highway) along Gooralong Brook through modern day Jarrahdale to the Bunbury road (future South Western highway) in order to export sandalwood.
+From the 1830s to the 1850s, the area north, south and east of Jarrahdale were settled by white settlers.
+Here they farmed vegetables and sheep, while the wheat grown was turned into flour at Batt's mill established by Joseph Batt.

+During the Great Flood in 1862, the South West received torrential rains.
+In the Gooralong Valley, which Jarrahdale is located in, the region received over four weeks 650mm of rain.